Hallmark Media: Crown Media Holdings

 In 2000, Odyssey's ownership group was re-organized into Crown Media Holdings, with Hallmark, Chase Equity Associates, Liberty Media, and the National Interfaith Cable Coalition transferring their shares in Odyssey to the company, and plans for an IPO.
 Hallmark received all of Crown Media's class B shares, which were worth ten votes each, thus giving it control of Crown Media.
 After The Jim Henson Company was sold to German company EM.TV & Merchandising in February 2000, it withdrew from the Kermit Channel partnership with Crown Media, and sold its remaining stake in Odyssey the following month in exchange for 8% of Crown Media's stock.

 The company went public in May 2000, selling 10 million shares at $14 per share for about $140 million.
 Hallmark president and CEO Robert Halmi, Jr. became chairman of Crown Media, and David Evans became president and CEO of Crown Media Holdings.
 While its channels had 50 million subscribers at the IPO, the company had not turned a profit; Hallmark Entertainment Network lost $35.5 million in 1998 on revenue of $23.7 million, and in 1999 it lost $56.7 million on revenue of $31.9 million.
 A digital media subsidiary, Crown Interactive, was established in 2001, which attempted to launch a video on-demand platform in Singapore.

 In April 2001, Crown Media purchased 700 titles from Hallmark Entertainment Distribution, a subsidiary of Hallmark Entertainment, for its cable channels and Crown Interactive.
 In payment for the titles, Crown Media took on $220 million in debt and granted over 30 million shares of stock to Hallmark Entertainment.
 Hallmark's stake in the company was then about 65% of the company's outstanding common stock and completed on October 1, 2001.
-After reaching agreements to distribute a religious digital cable network, among other concessions, Odyssey was relaunched by Crown Media as the Hallmark Channel in August 2001, with plans for expansions to original programming.
+By late-July 2001, Hallmark acquired the remaining 8% minority stake in Crown Media including Odyssey Network from German company EM.TV & Merchandising and The Jim Henson Company giving Hallmark Entertainment full control of Odyssey Network with the former will license its series from their own library including Henson's library.
+One month later and after reaching agreements to distribute a religious digital cable network, among other concessions, Odyssey was relaunched by Crown Media as the Hallmark Channel in August 2001, with plans for expansions to original programming.
 At the end of her contract, Loesch stepped down as the president and CEO of Crown Media US in November 2001.